Save time and money. Improve service to users.

 WorldShare Management Services includes a range of reports based on local data.
 Acquisition, circulation, cataloging/collection, and e-resources reports provide important data so librarians, staff and library management can understand library activities and track key metrics over time.
 WorldShare Report Designer takes advantage of data in WorldShare Management Services and enables you to build custom reports, charts, and data visualizations to satisfy library, academic and agency reporting requirements.
 Collection Evaluation provides user-specified, peer comparisons based on OCLC cooperative data.
 WorldShare Report Designer and Collection Evaluation are add-on services.

 A cooperative effort

 OCLC worked with a library advisory council, pilot libraries and early adopters to develop WMS, a cloud-based library management system.
 In July 2011, WMS was released for general availability.
-Today, nearly 500 libraries worldwide have selected WMS to share bibliographic records, publisher and knowledge base data, vendor records, serials patterns and more.
+Today, more than 500 libraries worldwide have selected WMS to share bibliographic records, publisher and knowledge base data, vendor records, serials patterns and more.
 WMS also provides libraries with the unique opportunity to share innovation, applications, infrastructure, vision and success.

 28 February 2017

 14 February 2017